 Pros

-Sharing the bathroom with other people is doable as privacy is ensured, whether the shower curtains are opaque or not.
+Sharing the bathroom with other people is doable as privacy is ensured, whether the curtains are opaque or not.

 Cons